-- Superinfection with bacteria causing increased swelling, redness, warmth, pain, tenderness and pus formation
+- Superinfection with bacteria causes increased swelling, redness, warmth, pain, tenderness, and pus formation

 Shingles rash and blisters can cause severe pain and may not reduce with over-the-counter pain medication.
 Treatment of pain includes:

 Shingles can be prevented.
-Vaccine is available against varicella zoster virus to prevent chickenpox and shingles.
+The vaccine is available against the varicella-zoster virus to prevent chickenpox and shingles.
 According to the CDC (Centers for Disease Control and Prevention), children are routinely recommended to take two doses of the vaccine, the first dose at the age of 12-15 months and the second between 4-6 years.

 Health Solutions From Our Sponsors